cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 ---

-Good prompts are not clever.
-They are **boring, explicit, and slightly paranoid**.
+Most of the time, good prompts are **boring, explicit, and slightly paranoid**.